Contact Information

 Research Interests

-I am a historian of the nineteenth-century United States.
 My research takes transimperial, interimperial, and international approaches.
-My first book examines the intersections of settler colonialism and Black removal efforts (e.g. Liberian colonization) and illuminates the centrality of languages of climate, race, and gender to intellectual debates over geographies of Black freedom.
+In my first book I examined the intersections of settler colonialism and Black removal efforts (e.g. Liberian colonization), illuminating the centrality of languages of climate, race, and gender to intellectual debates over geographies of Black freedom.

 Education